Odotocodot/Linq2OneNote/README.md

 ## Usage

-Visit to the [API Reference](https://odotocodot.github.io/Linq2OneNote/api/Odotocodot.OneNote.Linq.html) to see the full API, or visit the Flow Launcher [plugin](https://github.com/Odotocodot/Flow.Launcher.Plugin.OneNote/blob/master/Flow.Launcher.Plugin.OneNote/SearchManager.cs) to see it in action.<br/>
+Visit the [API Reference](https://odotocodot.github.io/Linq2OneNote/api/Odotocodot.OneNote.Linq.html) to see the full API, or visit the Flow Launcher [plugin](https://github.com/Odotocodot/Flow.Launcher.Plugin.OneNote/blob/master/Flow.Launcher.Plugin.OneNote/SearchManager.cs) to see it in action.<br/>
 To see an outline of the library view the [class diagram](https://github.com/Odotocodot/Linq2OneNote/blob/main/Documentation/images/class_diagram.png).

 ### Getting Started

-The main entry point of the library is the static class ``OneNoteApplication`` which has a collection of [methods](https://odotocodot.github.io/Linq2OneNote/Odotocodot.OneNote.Linq.OneNoteApplication) that interact with your OneNote installaiton.
+The main entry point of the library is the static class ``OneNoteApplication`` which has a collection of [methods](https://odotocodot.github.io/Linq2OneNote/Odotocodot.OneNote.Linq.OneNoteApplication) that interact with your OneNote installation.

 Below is quick example on using the library to search your OneNote pages.